BTEC 21C Stem Cell Technology (3)

 A general introduction to the principles of stem cell biology.
 Topics include embryonic stem cells in early development, adult stem cells, potential applications of stem cell culture and ethical issues involved in stem cell research.
-Emphasis on laboratory techniques including proper use and care of equipment, flow cytometry, isolation of mouse adult stem cells, and culture of mouse embryonic stem cells.
+Emphasis on laboratory techniques including culture of mouse embryonic stem cells, and analysis of stem cells by immunofluorescence and flow cytometry.

 After successful completion of this course, students will be able to:

-- Outcome 11: Use proper culture techniques to induce differentiation of ES cells into different cell types.
+- Outcome 3: Execute standard protocols and culture techniques to induce differentiation of stem cells into different cell types.